If you are looking for a dog that has a muscular build yet is a regular sweetheart, with nothing but love and affection towards his family?

 So, before you make the purchase, here are the most important things you should know and pay attention to.

 What price are the Labrador Retriever puppies?

-Before making the decision to buy a Labrador Retriever puppy, you need to make sure your budget can handle it.
+Before deciding to buy a Labrador Retriever puppy, you need to make sure your budget can handle it.

 You don’t want to fall in love with the breed and then find out you can’t afford it, right?

 When it comes to Lab puppies, the price range you can expect goes from some $800 to $1500.

 Of course, pups that are meant to be just petted and not compete in dog shows will be closer to that $800 mark.

 On the other hand, if you are looking for a puppy that comes from a champion bloodline and has all the predispositions to win prizes and be a great genetic material for breeding, the price will be much higher.

 When it comes to choosing the breeder you want to buy the puppy from, you need to make sure he is recognized by the national association and that he is reputable.

 Such a breeder will make sure that you get exactly the pup that matches your needs.